Sales Tax Calculator of South Carolina for 2020

-Some changes has been made in South Carolina for county, city and/or special rates in January 2017 compared to January 2016.
+Some changes has been made in South Carolina for county, city and/or special rates in current quarter of 2020 compared to 2020 Q2.

-List of 5 South Carolina cities and their changes
+List of South Carolina cities and their changes (up to 15)

 |City Name||County Rate||City Rate||Special Rate|

-Other 2017 sales tax fact for South CarolinaAs of 2017, there is 41 out of 386 cities in Alaska that charge city sales tax for a ratio of 10.62%.
+Other 2020 sales tax fact for South CarolinaAs of 2020, there is 41 out of 386 cities in South Carolina that charge city sales tax for a ratio of 10.622%.

-There is also 95 out of 553 zip code in Alaska that are beeing charged city sales tax for a ratio of 17.18%.
+There is also 96 out of 553 zip codes in South Carolina that are being charged city sales tax for a ratio of 17.36%.